joestubbs/coe379L-sp25/docs/unit01/pandas.rst

 of ``NaN`` for the ``Business Card`` column and every other is off by one; for example, it has a value of ``John Doe`` for the ``eid`` column.

-A Word on Missing Values and the Nan Value
+A Word on Missing Values and the NaN Value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The pandas library has multiple ways of representing missing values.
 We'll discuss dealing with missing values more in the next lecture, and we will get practice working with missing values throughout the semester.
-For now, know that the ``Nan`` value showing up in the above DataFrame is the numpy "Nan" value (i.e., ``np.nan``), and it has some interesting properties.
+For now, know that the ``NaN`` value showing up in the above DataFrame is the numpy "Nan" value (i.e., ``np.nan``), and it has some interesting properties.
 For example, it never "equals" any other value when testing with the ``==`` operator.